Talladega College Dragged On Social Media After Accepting Invitation To Perform At Donald Trump’s Inauguration

 — AL.com (@aldotcom) December 31, 2016

 Of course, Talladega has garnered mixed responses over the inauguration.
 Social media users and even Talladega alumni have voiced their frustrations over the upcoming performance.
 From Twitter to Facebook and even marching band networks and forums, Talladega has left many HBCU supporters appalled.
-The college has even become a trending hashtag and Twitter users have had no reservations taking verbal jabs at the college.
+The college has even become a trending hashtag, and Twitter users have had no reservations taking verbal jabs at the college.

-Here are some of the tweets:
+Here are some of the tweets.

 No respect for a college seeking to play for a man that disrespected others 4 political gain.
 Shame on Talladega College. #talladegacollege